David Laird: Early life and family

 David Laird was born in New Glasgow, Prince Edward Island, the son of Alexander Laird and Janet Orr.
-David's parents had emigrated from Renfrewshire, Scotland to Prince Edward Island in 1819.
-His father was a successful farmer and member of the Island's executive council.
-His older brother Alexander held an elected seat in the Islands legislated assembly.
+David's parents had emigrated from Renfrewshire, Scotland, to Prince Edward Island in 1819.
+His father was a successful farmer and member of the island's executive council.
+His older brother Alexander held an elected seat in the island's legislative assembly.

 On June 30, 1864, David married Mary Louise Owen in Georgetown.
-Her brother, Lemuel Cambridge Owen, served as the Island's Post Master.
-David and Mary Louise had six children: David Rennie, Mary Alice, Arthur Gordon, William Charles, James Harold (who would become an Indian agent), and Fanny Louise.
+Her brother, Lemuel Cambridge Owen, served as the island's postmaster.
+David and Mary Louise had six children: David Rennie, Mary Alice, Arthur Gordon, William Charles, James Harold (who became an Indian agent), and Fanny Louise.

-David Laird attended the Presbyterian Theological Seminary in Truro, Nova Scotia after which he planned to become a minister.
+David Laird attended the Presbyterian Theological Seminary in Truro, Nova Scotia, after which he planned to become a minister.
 He became a journalist and newspaper publisher and editor instead.

 He subsequently returned to Forfar, Scotland.

 Public life

 Prince Edward Island

 In 1859, he founded a newspaper known as The Protestant and Evangelical Witness.
 In 1865, its name changed to the Patriot.

 The first issue of The Protestant and Evangelical Witness in July 1859 proclaimed its purpose as "exposing the errors and noting the wiles and workings of popery."
 Laird tactfully reassured individual Catholic that he had not ill will toward them but his concern was only "the system by which they are enslaved."

 David Laird originally opposed Canadian confederation.
 However, in spite of this opposition, he was sent to Ottawa in 1873 to negotiate the admission of Prince Edward Island to the new Dominion.

-David Laird served on the Charlottetown City Council, its Board of Education, and Board of Works, and he was a Governor of the Prince of Wales College.
+David Laird served on the Charlottetown City Council, its board of education and board of works, and he was a governor of the Prince of Wales College.
 He represented the electoral district of Belfast in the Prince Edward Island Legislative Assembly from 1871 to 1873.
-Then for the next four years he represented Queen's County in the Canadian federal House of Commons from 1873 to 1876.
+Then for the next four years he represented Queen's County in the Canadian House of Commons from 1873 to 1876.

-As the leader of the Prince Edward Island Liberal Members of Parliament, he refused to support Prime Minister John A. Macdonald during the "Pacific Scandal".
+As the leader of the Prince Edward Island Liberal members of parliament, he refused to support Prime Minister John A. Macdonald during the "Pacific Scandal".
 Thus, he helped bring down the Conservative government.
 Prime Minister Alexander Mackenzie succeeded Macdonald.
 Mackenzie appointed David Laird Minister of the Interior.
 He served as such from 1873 to 1876.
 Laird also served as a trustee and elder in the Presbyterian church.
 He was a member of the Auxiliary Bible Society, a vice-president of the Young Men's Christian Association and Literary Institute.